 No Sure Guarantees

-- Health issues that cause you to retire earlier than planned or which result in higher-than-expected medical bills early in retirement
+- Health issues that cause you to retire earlier than planned or that result in higher-than-expected medical bills early in retirement

 - Financially dependent kids in retirement